 2. Resource Multiplication

-- Database connection (25 threads = 25 connections minimum)
+- Database connection (25 workers = 25 connections minimum)

 - Stack memory allocation